 Recognizing the challenges with current food systems, isn’t it time to consider the potential of our oceans?
-After all, about 70% of the Earth's surface is water-covered, but currently only 2% of food production comes from this resource.[viii]
+Although 70% of the Earth’s surface is covered by the ocean, only 5% of the protein sources for human consumption is produced there.[viii]

 Aquaculture, therefore, offers one possible solution to help close the food gap.
 It is more ecologically efficient and less harmful to the environment than other types of protein production in terms of feed conversion ratio, energy efficiency, water use, contributions to climate change, and pollution.
 At the same time, responsible aquaculture can support the maintenance of healthy ocean ecosystems by protecting wild fish stocks.

 - More efficient use of fresh water [x]